dekz/dekz.github.com/_posts/2014-12-09-run_level_entrypoints.md

 ---

 We recently finished migrating to our new CI platform :package:, many projects, many containers, a lot of layers.
-Then we found ourselves repeating ourselves.
+Soon enough we found ourselves duplicating code.

-Each project copied one another and created similar files for their containers and projects.

 Unfortunately this meant when one project got a sweet new upgrade, no one else benefited.